 The Wide and Narrow Roads

 Born again Christians have always been in the minority.
 Jesus made this abundantly clear with this statement, “For the gate is small and the Way is narrow that leads to life, and there are few who find it.”
-How few, you ask?
-If you pay close attention to Jesus’ words in Matthew 7:13-27 and Matthew 13:1-30, then it appears that out of every hundred people who have the opportunity to hear the Word of God only twenty-five reach salvation.
 That’s shocking to think about.
 But what is most disturbing about Jesus’ words is the fact that many who are on the wide road that leads to destruction are religious.
 Imagine thinking you are on the road that leads to life until the day you meet the Lord

 Jesus and you hear him say, “…I never knew you.”